sathu08/MoveSync/README.md

-Sure!
-Here’s a sample `README.md` for your tool **MoveSync**, assuming it's a command-line PostgreSQL migration utility using Python:

----

 # MoveSync

 **MoveSync** is a lightweight IT migration tool designed to streamline database migrations.
 Currently, it supports **PostgreSQL** migrations and offers a scriptable, customizable interface for managing data transfer between PostgreSQL instances.